Da1k0nBacon/rd-ICT2101-2201-Team-Project-P1---4/README.md

 # Workflow
 <h1>Rules</h1>
 <p style="text-align=justify"> The team has agreed to commit changes to their individual branches first, then from there once confirmed, perform a pull request to the main branch.
 The code is reviewed by the Scrum Master Tiffany and any conflicts is resolved by her</p>

+<h1>Master Branch</h1>
+<p style="text-align=justify">Only the Scrum Master can merge the pull request to the master branch</p>

+<h1>Test Branch</h1>
+<p style="text-align=justify">Only testing of code from master branch will be done on this branch.
+Testing will be done by one of the web developers which will then report to the Scrum Master about the testing</p>

+#User Acceptance Test
+<p style="text-align=justify">This tests are derived via the System State Diagram which is made from the Use Case Diagram</p>

+#White Box Testing